mfarresalv/Notion_api_reader/README.md

 # Notion api reader

-This will connect to a Notion database, and download all its rows.
-So far is only downloading as a csv, however, eventually it will upload the csv into google drive or specific google sheets.
-The purpose is to make a automatic process to update a google sheets based on Notion.
+The file `main.py` connects to a Notion Database (given a Notion auth token and a id of a database), and downloads it into a local file (it coluld be a google drive directory using google drive app).

 ## Auth and config
 Need to create access key on notion, and grant access to notion database.